babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Signature Cloud SDK for Python.md

-Use this REST API to [search, verify & create signatures](https://products.groupdocs.cloud/signature/python) of 6 different types for a lot of file formats from within your Python cloud apps.
+Use this REST API to [search, verify & create signatures](https://products.groupdocs.cloud/signature/python) of 6 different types for a [lot of file formats](https://wiki.groupdocs.cloud/signaturecloud/getting-started/supported-document-formats/) from within your Python cloud apps.

 ## Cloud Document Signing Features

 - Supports application of several types of document signatures.
+- Create and apply [highly configurable](https://wiki.groupdocs.cloud/signaturecloud/developer-guide/common-resources/signature-options-objects/) signatures.
 - Specify pages (even, odd, specific etc.) to apply the signature on.
 - Configure page padding options.
 - Specify font, color, alignment & other appearance settings for the signature.
 - Apply crop settings for the signature background.
 - Setting to repeat the signature string to fill the specified area.
-- Supports CryptoApi & XmlDsig methods of digital signatures.
 - Configure alignment of text string along the barcode type signature.
 - Support for various types of brushes to perform signature formatting.
 - Apply signature to password-protected documents.